Chevalley property and discriminant ideals of Cayley-Hamilton Hopf Algebras: Applications

 \end{example}

 The zero loci of the lowest discriminant ideals of the Cayley-Hamilton Hopf algebras in Examples \ref{eg-discrzer-grpalg} and \ref{eg-16dimChe-dis-zero} are both the entire maximal spectrum of their respective central Hopf subalgebras, whereas this is not the case for the Cayley-Hamilton Hopf algebras given by the infinite Taft algebras in Example \ref{eg-diszero-taftinf}.
-In the next subsection, we will see that the key reason for these two different phenomena lies in
+In the next subsection, we will see that the key reason for these two different phenomena lies in whether the Hopf algebra in question has the Chevalley property.